A series of public consultation and information rounds were held between October 2003 and April 2007 to explain the proposals in the Crossrail Bill.

 Public Consultation Round Two

 The nature of the second round of the public engagement programme was determined by the Secretary of State for Transport who announced the scope of the scheme on the 20 July 2004.
-It took place between 5 August and 27 October, 2004.
+It took place from 5 August 2004 to 27 October 2004.

 Information Round 2005